 sessionProvider: {

-// Swap in PrivateCloudComputeLanguageModel for larger context windows.
+// Use on-device model; swap to PrivateCloudComputeLanguageModel for larger context

 return session